ossan-dev/passwordGen/README.md

 # passwordGen
 A simple command line password generator written in go.
-Inspired by a YouTube videe by Melkey which is a tutorial for using Cobra and Cobra CLI
+Inspired by a YouTube video by Melkey which is a tutorial for using Cobra and Cobra CLI

 https://www.youtube.com/watch?v=yybzcix10XI